-For many Canadians, becoming a homeowner is a dream.
-Saving up for a house can take years of hard work and determination and will likely be the single largest purchase most people ever make.
-A mortgage is a financial tool that can help Canadians make the purchase of a new home possible.
+For many Canadians, becoming a homeowner is their dream.
+Saving up for a house can take years of hard work and determination; it is probably the most expensive purchase most people will ever make.

 How do you get a mortgage?